Medical First Responder Course

 The medical first responder course offered at the Western Institute of Emergency Education will provide the knowledge and skills you need to improve the chances of saving lives, reducing pain, and minimizing injuries before patients arrive to hospital.
 This is necessary for anyone working in traumatic and medical emergency situations.

 Who Should Take the Medical First Responder Course?

 Those seeking entry into Primary Care Paramedic programs.
-Any emergency health care worker looking to become an advanced medical first responder will benefit from taking this course.
+Any emergency health care worker looking to become an Medical First Responder (MFR) will benefit from taking this course.
 This includes paramedics, law enforcement, firefighters, industrial workplace responders, and other emergency services personnel in Canada.
 You should also take this training if you want to become a senior workplace first aid attendant.
 You will need to already have the standard first aid CPR AED Level C certification.

 What the Medical First Responder Certification Covers

-- - MFR 80 hours in class receiving medical training and hands-on practice.
+- - AFA 80 hours in class receiving medical training and hands-on practice.
+(Canadian Red Cross)

 - - WIEE MFR Certification

 - - Red Cross Advanced First Aid Certification.